What we know about Buffalo supermarket shooting suspect Payton Gendron

 He allegedly livestreamed on Twitch

-The popular livestreaming platform Twitch confirmed Saturday the shooting suspect used its platform to stream a live broadcast during the attack.
+The shooting suspect used the popular livestreaming platform Twitch to stream a live broadcast during the attack, the company confirmed Saturday.

-The company said it was "devastated" to hear about the shooting and added the user "has been indefinitely suspended from our service, and we are taking all appropriate action, including monitoring for any accounts rebroadcasting this content."
+The company was "devastated" to hear about the shooting, it said, adding the user "has been indefinitely suspended from our service, and we are taking all appropriate action, including monitoring for any accounts rebroadcasting this content."

-CNN obtained a portion of the livestream that shows the alleged shooter pulling up to a Tops store.
+CNN obtained a portion of the livestream showing the alleged shooter pulling up to a Tops store.

 The video is recorded from the point of view of the alleged shooter as he is driving into the supermarket's parking lot.
 The person is seen in the rearview mirror wearing a helmet and is heard saying, "Just got to go for it," before he pulls into the front of the store.